OmriStein/MEtoolbox/README.md

-# MEtoolbox
+# me_toolbox

-me_toolbox is a Python library meant to simplify the tedious calculations of mechanical design.
-This library contains general fatigue analysis tools and tools to help design gears, springs and more to come
+me_toolbox is a Python library meant to simplify the tedious calculations of mechanical design and help speed up the design process.
+This library contains general fatigue analysis tools and gears and springs design tools.

 ## Installation